Skip to main content Skip to main navigation Skip to footer content

 Residential Community Advisors report directly to the Area Director of the hall in which they are assigned.

-Residential Community Advisors must be Illinois Wesleyan student with one semester of experience as a FY/RA at Illinois Wesleyan.
-Residential Community Advisors must be in good academic standing and have access to a cell phone to use when he or she serves on duty and while on campus.
+Residential Community Advisors must be Illinois Wesleyan students with one semester of experience as an FY/RA at Illinois Wesleyan.
+Residential Community Advisors must be in good academic standing and have access to a cell phone to use when they serve on duty and while on campus.

 Department - Residence Halls-operations